MateoTaylor/Compiling-Torn-Company-Data/README.md

 # TornScripts
-Data gathering scripts for Torn.com, mainly based around the company system
+Data gathering scripts for Torn.com, mainly based around the in game company system